lowesusannah/igpay-atinlay-anslatortray/README.md

 _Will capitalize the first character of the pig latin version, if original was also capitalized_ example input: Hello example output: Ellohay
-_Will account for words with punctuation; placing them at the back of the words_ example input: hello, example output: ellohay,
+_Will account for phrases that have a single character of punctuation; placing them at the back of the piglatin-ified words_ example input: hello, example output: ellohay,